Pravanjankuanr/Life-Insurance-Data-Analysis/README.md

 ## Objective

-    1. Set up the Life insurance Database: Create and populate the database with tables for branches, employees, members, books, issued status, and return status.
+    1. Set up the Life insurance Database: Create and populate the database with tables for product, employee, customer, policy_details and policy_type.
     2. CRUD Operations: Perform Create, Read, Update, and Delete operations on the data.
     3. CTAS (Create Table As Select): Utilize CTAS to create new tables based on query results.
     4. Advanced SQL Queries: Develop complex queries to analyze and retrieve specific data.